You just clicked a link to go to another website. If you continue, you will leave this site and go to a site run by someone else.

 It is possible that some of the products on the other site not be licensed for sale in Canada.

 With an updated browser, you will have a better Medtronic website experience.
 Update my browser now.

 By choosing to accept, you acknowledge that you are a Certified Healthcare Professional.

-That’s why governments, healthcare systems, health insurance companies, and other organizations are experimenting with wide-scale, new approaches to decrease health costs, which now stand at $948 per person a year globally.4
+That’s why governments, healthcare systems, health insurance companies, and other organisations are experimenting with wide-scale, new approaches to decrease health costs, which now stand at US$948 per person a year globally.2

 “The best hospital bed is an empty one,” Don Berwick, former administrator of the U.S. Medicare and Medicaid programs, has said on many occasions.5 He argues that in a fee-for-service model, hospitals aim for volume of care, as this is how they stay profitable.
 But as nations around the globe turn to value-based healthcare, systems are embracing new strategies to get patients through hospitals as quickly as possible or keep them out of the hospital altogether — all the while providing the best patient care possible.

 Our Integrated Health Solutions team started working with medical facilities more than two years ago to increase throughput and drive healthcare efficiencies by better managing cardiac catheterization (cath) labs inside hospitals and make them more efficient so that more patients can be treated.

 At the Imperial College Healthcare NHS Trust in the UK, the Medtronic team renewed ageing cath lab equipment with the most innovative medical technology available, and optimised daily operations to show significant value creation – including efficiency savings – estimated at £840,000 in the first year.

 Based on this success, this programme has been replicated in other global markets – with over 50 cath labs being overseen by the Medtronic team, which is efficiently managing US$1 billion in cardiac care.